A high BMI may qualify you for a vaccine, but may not mean you're unhealthy. Here's how to check

 The next step to lowering you BMI is to exercise.

-Around 150 minutes of exercise per week, which breaks down to roughly 20 minutes of exercise per day, is a great way to lower your body weight, Clifford said.
+Around 150 minutes of exercise per week, which breaks down to roughly 20 minutes of ex